gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/06_personnel_security.md

 > Audit and constrain the actions of service provider personnel.

-Where service provider personnel have access to your data and systems, you need to have enough confidence in their trustworthiness , and the technical measures in place that audit and constrain the actions of those personnel .
+Where service provider personnel have access to your data and systems, you need to have enough confidence in their trustworthiness, and the technical measures in place that audit and constrain the actions of those personnel.

 Effective personnel controls should be a balance of: